ESGF/ESGF-Playground/README.md

 - [ ] Fully document
 - [ ] Improve CLI functionality
 - [ ] Move common modules and models to a shared library on pypi
+- [ ] Handle POSTs to STAC if the item already exists (should produce an error)

 ## Basic Use